• Home

 Before each show, someone gives a little speech in English.
 Click here to read what they say.

-If you would like to bring a group who needs ASL-interpretation, please reach out to access@childrensfestival.ca
+If you would like to bring a group who needs ASL-interpretation for the curtain speech or a talk back, please reach out to access@childrensfestival.ca

 Hearing-Assistance Devices